-Reserving at a spot at this site is so easy: Just head to its online reservation system.
+Reserving a spot at this site is so easy: Just head to its online reservation system.
 You can book up to six months in advance, and campsites are assigned at the time of reservation, so you don’t have to worry about arriving early to get a good spot.
 (It’s also great for booking neighboring sites if you’re traveling as a group.)
-You can check in as early as 2 PM, and checkout is at noon.
+You can check-in as early as 2 PM, and checkout is at noon.

 While this park offers drinking water and water spigots throughout the area, there are no electric or water hookups.
 However, there are flushing toilets and sinks at the restrooms so you can relieve yourself and get cleaned up.
 There’s also an RV dump station for disposing of wastewater.

 Surprisingly, you’ll also find shower facilities (with hot water) at this campsite.
 To operate the showers, you’ll need to purchase tokens at the machine right outside.
 (Note: Be sure to bring $1 bills for the showers.
 The machine doesn’t accept coins, and it doesn’t offer change for bills larger than $1.)